The Trouble with "One Size Fits All"

 Cancer Drug Treatments

 In clinical trials, a group of patients with the same type of cancer are treated with a specific anti-cancer drug.
 If a certain percentage of patients benefit from the drug it is then adopted by physicians as standard treatment for any patient who has that type of cancer.
-The percentage of patients who must benefit from a drug could be as low as 20% or as high as 70% or 80%, depending upon the type and stage of cancer involved.
+The percentage of patients who must benefit from a drug could be as low as 20% or as high as 80%, depending upon the type and stage of cancer involved.
 In any case, the goal of clinical trials is to identify drugs that help the average cancer patient.

 The problem with that approach is that no cancer patient is “average.”
 Every cancer patient is unique and every patient’s cancer is unique.
 That is why doctors often have some patients who benefit from a certain drug and other patients who fail to respond to treatment with that same drug.
 It is also well-known that, very often, patients who fail to benefit from one chemotherapy treatment subsequently derive benefit from a different chemotherapy drug.